OmniThink: Expanding Knowledge Boundaries in Machine Writing through Thinking: Background

 Previous works have made numerous efforts to improve the quality of open-domain long-form generation.
 Co-STORM~\cite{jiang2024unknownunknowns} introduces a user-participatory roundtable discussion in step \textit{(i)} to enhance the diversity of the retrieved information.
 STORM~\cite{shao2024assisting} proposes a questioning mechanism to improve the quality and relevance of the generated outlines in step \textit{(ii)}.

-Although substantial progress has been made in open-domain long-form generation, a persistent challenge remains: the generated content frequently suffers from excessive repetition and lacks substantial information.
+Although substantial progress has been made in open-domain long-form generation, a persistent challenge remains: the generated content frequently suffers from \textbf{redundancy} and \textbf{lacks novelty}.
 We present a case generated by STORM~\cite{shao2024assisting} with GPT-4o as the backbone, as shown in Figure \ref{fig:case}.
-In this article, the phrase ``AlphaFold was developed by DeepMind'' appears multiple times, whereas it could have been stated only once in the initial mention.
+In this article, the well-known phrase ``AlphaFold was developed by DeepMind'' appears multiple times, whereas it could be stated only once in the initial mention.